 News & Events

-SITEX/ENSTTI training course on regulatory review and assessment of the safety case for a geological disposal is offered from 23-27 September 2019.
-Further information and latest news are available here
+The 1st of the 3 modules forming the SITEX/ENSTTI training course on regulatory review and assessment of the safety case for disposal facilities will take place from 9 to 13 March 2020.
+Further information and latest news on the whole course are available on the...

 Delphine Pellegrini presented the SITEX initiative at the EURADWASTE’19 in Pitesti, Romania.
 The presentation is available here .